GoHenry Review 2023: A Debit Card for Kids that Encourages Financial Health

-- Set Task & Goals- Set up tasks or goals that your child can work towards.
+- Set Task & Goals – Set up tasks or goals your child can work towards.

 The first load of the parent account each month is free, with subsequent loads costing 50p each.

-Aside from that, Gohenry offers customised debit cards for £5.00 but you can just as easily get the standard card for free.
+GoHenry also offers customised debit cards for £5.00, but you can just as easily get the standard card for free.

 You can find a more granular look at Gohenry’s restrictions here.